Agility And Why It Matters

 With Regard To Relating To Others:

-• Sustain momentum: The emphasis needs to be on finding reasons to say “yes” rather then “no”.
-If you are behaving like a rabbit in the headlights, going round in circles, parking things or putting them off, then your organisation will drift.
-It is easier to exercise agility if there is some momentum that can be deployed to seize an opportunity, take preventing actions or find another way of achieving your own or your organisation’s goals.
+- Sustain momentum: The emphasis needs to be on finding reasons to say “yes” rather than “no”.
+If you are behaving like a rabbit in the headlights, going round in circles, parking things or putting them off, then your organization will drift.
+It is easier to exercise agility if there is some momentum that can be deployed to seize an opportunity, take preventing actions or find another way of achieving your own or your organization’s goals.